 4.1 The Outcome of benefit level evaluation Young Smart A-SMEs evaluated each development curriculum at provincial network level together with the benefit level in the eight aspects of self-learning development, production resource management, production management, product value-added management, product standard management, marketing and product distribution management, network group management, and coordination and communication management.
 Results showed that the average benefit level was high (Mean = 4.16).
-The highest benefit level was achieved in the four aspects of production resource management, production management, product value-added management, and product distribution management, and marketing and product distribution management.
+The highest benefit level was achieved in the four aspects of production resource management, production management, product value-added management, and marketing and product distribution management.

 4.2 The outcome of knowledge level evaluation Young Smart A-SMEs evaluated their knowledge levels before and after development in eight aspects.
-Knowledge levels before development were at a low level)Mean = 2.52).
-After development, knowledge levels were highest in all aspects)Mean = 4.49), except for marketing and product distribution management.
+Knowledge levels before development were at a low level (Mean = 2.52).
+After development, knowledge levels were highest in all aspects (Mean = 4.49), except for marketing and product distribution management.

 These positive findings from the outcomes of benefit level and knowledge level evaluation regarding the development of the competency of Young Smart A-SMEs in business operations could be discussed that allowing members of Young Smart A-SMEs groups to design curriculums to train themselves was an effective strategy.
 This made them realize the benefit/advantages of the training courses.
 The pattern of training courses also gave them the opportunity to discuss issues with each other and exchange knowledge to increase their competency in business operations.
 These results were consistent with Maiese Michelle (2005) who stated that discussing with each other would reinforce the information and experience exchange, network uniting and able to enhance competency.
 Furthermore, to develop competency level must be covered all aspects of competency; knowledge, skills, and attribution (McClelland, D.C., 1973).
 This pattern of training courses could claim that competency level were developed at all aspects of competency.
-The aspect of knowledge were developed by curriculums at national level, and provincial network level.
 The aspect of skills were visibly noticed by packaging, labeling and IT media made.
 Lastly, the aspect of attribution could be seen from their evaluating the benefit and knowledge.